American Flag Cases

 American Flag History

 The American Flag is rich with history, pride, and even intrigue.
 That's why the United States Flag Code, and millions of patriots who try their best to publicize and enforce the rules, is adamantly vigilant in preserving the flag's traditions of respect.
+These traditions are what give the flag itself it's substance and what make it a strengthening symbol of hope for many.
+The flag is so important in this regard, to the point that it is not only regarded during life, but even used as a comforting symbol after death - which is most noted when adorning the many monuments and gravestones for veterans.
 Observing the myriad of rules surrounding the flag can sometimes be a chore -- or even, occasionally, unpopular -- but the rules are as much a part of the flag as the design itself.
 If the rules are so important, then, it is important to understand the traditions and history behind them, and the flag itself.
 In that spirit, we have below compiled a few of the more interesting and important facts about the history of the American flag.

 But that flag, known as the Grand Union, was not the first flag to be flown by American soldiers.
 In skirmishes with British troops before the 1776 siege of Boston, Americans flew a number of flags aimed at rallying morale.
 The most famous of these pictures a deadly snake on a red background with the words "Don't Tread on Me."
 That flag was intended as a message for the British to, simply, leave Americans alone or face deadly consequences.